buildpacks/docs/content/docs/for-platform-operators/concepts/base-images.md

 weight=99
 +++

-As you already know, `Cloud Native Buildpacks (CNBs)` transform your application source code into `OCI images`  that can run on any cloud and include all of the components your application needs to build and run and.
+As you already know, `Cloud Native Buildpacks (CNBs)` transform your application source code into `OCI images`  that can run on any cloud.

 <!--more-->

-Each buildpack checks the source code and provides any relevant dependencies.
-Then, a `base image` is then generated from the application’s source code and these dependencies.
+Each buildpack checks the source code and provides any relevant dependencies in the form of layers.
+Then, buildpack-provided layers are placed atop a runtime `base image` to form the final application image.

 ## Base image types